Master of Applied Data Science

 The University of Michigan School of Information’s online Master of Applied Data Science (MADS) degree is designed for aspiring data scientists to learn and apply skills through hands-on projects.
 You’ll learn how to use data to improve outcomes and achieve ambitious goals.

-Whether you’re looking to create real estate market forecasts or use data to study Russian literature, this online Master’s program teaches the skills you need for success in an ever-changing field.
+Whether you’re looking to formulate better problem statements for data informed solutions, build predictive models, or visualize data in dashboards, this online Master’s program teaches the skills you need for success in an ever-changing field.
+We do not require the GRE or any other additional tests as part of our admissions process.

 LEARN FROM A TOP 10 INFORMATION STUDIES PROGRAM